Tankless Water Heaters: The Comprehensive Guide to Efficient Water Heating

 Advantages and Benefits

-- No leaking problems: Since there is no tank, the risk of leaking is reduced.
+• Less leaking problems: Since there is no tank, the risk of leaking is reduced.

 Disadvantages

-What To Consider When Buying a Tankless Water Heater?
+What to Consider When Buying a Tankless Water Heater?

 Energy efficiency: Look for units with high energy efficiency ratings to maximize your energy and cost savings over time.
 Energy-efficient models may qualify for rebates or tax credits, which can offset the higher initial cost.